yhagio/tutorialedge.net/content/python/concurrency/asyncio-event-loops-tutorial.md

 ## Getting Started

-Let's take a quick look at
+Let's take a quick look at how you can define a very simple event loop.
+In order to instantiate an event loop we'll use `asyncio.get_event_loop()`, we'll then start a `try... finally` and within the body of our `try` we'll specify that we want our newly instantiated event loop to run until it has completed our `myCoroutine()` function.

 ~~~py
 import asyncio